 The Loan Estimate is only a range of charges because the lender may not know something like the costs for a settlement agent chosen by you or the seller.
 The exact amount that will be collected for an escrow account for taxes and insurance are determined based on the date your loan closes.

 - What happens if I don't commit to the terms of the Loan Estimate within the 10-day period?

 If we don’t receive the signed Letter of Intent or verbal statement of intent within the 10-day period, the file and any rate lock will be canceled.
 To proceed after the 10-day period, a new application may be required, which may be at a different interest rate if the rates have changed.

 - Is a Loan Estimate a loan commitment?

 No, it’s an estimate of settlement charges only.

 - How long do I have to send my written Letter of Intent to proceed?

-Let CEFCU know of your intent to proceed with your Home Loan application (written or verbal) within 10 business days.
+Let CEFCU know of your intent to proceed with your Mortgage application (written or verbal) within 10 business days.
 If you provide a verbal intent, then you need to provide your written intent prior to closing, or your loan closing will be delayed.

 - I received a Loan Estimate at application.
 Why did I receive another Loan Estimate?